miklevin/Pipulate.com/foss.md

 # FOSS SEO Software

+### What is FOSS SEO Software?

+FOSS SEO Software is free and open source search engine optimization software.
+This instance is a compilation of software components which you customize and assemble into products you can call your own for the purpose of building audience to your website or other Internet properties.
+Other FOSS SEO Software products may be pre-built into one of the deliverable-types you can make here.

+#### Who is FOSS SEO Software For?

+While labeled "SEO" most of the techniques outlined here are equally applicable for the fields of ***Data Science*** and ***Data Engineering***.

 ## What is FOSS?

 FOSS stands for "Free and Open Source Software."
 Free and open source software